superfluidity/RDCL3D/docs/descriptor-models/README.md

         label: VDU
 ```
 ### List of layer
-Inside the object layers you can define the list of layer and for each of them witch type of nodes you want to be display in that layer, and if they can be added or can be removed:
+Inside the ```layers``` object you can define the list of layers and for each of them which type of nodes you want to be displayed in that layer, and if they can be added/removed:
 *   For each node the value of the attribute ```addable``` is the callback that will be called when the that node will be added.
 *   For each node the value of the attribute ```removable``` is the callback that will be called when the that node will be removed.
 ```